 Buying a health insurance policy is important to face the rising medical costs.
 Thankfully, this awareness is slowly spreading across the Indian population and people are investing in health insurance plans for financial protection.
 However, when it comes to buying health insurance, buying the right policy is important so that the policy delivers on your expectations.
 Your health insurance checklist should, therefore, be backed by careful consideration and research.

-For simplifying the health insurance purchase process, here is a complete checklist which can guide you to buy the right plan –
+For simplifying the health insurance purchase process, here is the essential checklist for choosing your insurance provider which can guide you to buy the right plan –

 Health insurance plans come in different variants.
 As such, the first step is to pick the right type of plan.
 Here are some tips to do so –

 - If you don’t have health insurance coverage at all, buy a family floater health insurance plan.